DataJohann/cryptocurrencies/README.md

 ## 1. Clone this repo to your local machine
 ## 2. Install conda package manager for python:

-    Install Anaconda for Mac
-    Step 1.
+###    Step 1.
 Go to the Anaconda Distribution Page

-    Step 2 Click Download, and select the latest Python version.
+###    Step 2 Click Download, and select the latest Python version.

-    Step 3 Follow the steps in the visual installer!
+###    Step 3 Follow the steps in the visual installer!

-    Install Anaconda for Windows
+###    Install Anaconda for Windows
-    Step 1.
+###    Step 1.
 Go to the Anaconda Distribution Page

-    Step 2.
+###    Step 2.
 Click Download, and select the latest Python version.

-    Step 3.
+###    Step 3.
 Open the installer and follow the instructions to complete the installation.

-    Important!
+###    Important!
 Please ensure that you check the box that says "add to PATH" when installing on PC.

 ## 3. Create a new environment to hold our libraries by running the following command in your terminal:

     conda create -n crypto_tracker_env --file <path to requirements.txt file you just cloned> python=3.7

+#### Don't include <> symbols in the path

 # Step 2: Setting up local Database with postgres

 The app expects a local database set up with 2 tables: cleaned_2018_stats and cleaned_2021_stats.
 There are csv files to start your database.
 Run the following queries in psql command shell